trlee2/CryptoCounter/README.md

 2. Clone the GitHub repo from <https://github.com/trlee2/CryptoCounter>
 3. Install PostgreSQL on your machine
 <https://www.postgresql.org/download/>
 4. Setup local instance of database and create user.
 We used ccadmin as the database owner and we set the password for ccadmin to '1', this needs to be done within PostgreSQL.
 This reflects the setup in the settings.py file.
 If this isn't set up properly the django app will not be able to run at all.
+(It is very important to have the user set up and have all permissions granted to that user in the database.
+Also having the user password in postgresql match the password in the settings.py file is necessary to get the django app to run)
 ```shell
 $ createdb cryptoDB
 $ psql cryptoDB